vaibhavghawale/Bus-Reservation-System-Portal/README.md

-<li>An Collabrative Project Consisting Of the 5 Developer Depicting the implementation of Bus Reservation System Platform like Red Bus or Yatra.
+<li>An Collaborative Project Consisting Of the 5 Developer Depicting the implementation of Bus Reservation System Platform like Red Bus or Yatra.
 <li>The REST API performs all the fundamental CRUD operations and business logics of any Trip Management System like RedBus with user authentication at every API endpoint.
 <br>